Complete our pre-screening process online. Click here to go there now.

 Documentation of Household Income received in the 30 days prior to and including appointment date

-This program is funded by DES Division of Aging and Adult Services, Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Shelter Grants (ESG) programs and Arizona Community Action Association, based on funding availability.
+These programs are funded by DES Division of Aging and Adult Services, Arizona Community Action Association (ACAA), Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Shelter Grants (ESG) programs, based on funding availability.